-The following procedures for the University of Alaska Southeast have been designed to provide a framework for faculty appointment and evaluation for retention, promotion and tenure.
+The following procedures for the University of Alaska Southeast have been designed to provide a framework for faculty appointment, development of workloads, and evaluation for retention, promotion and tenure.
 These procedures are based upon and to be used in conjunction with University of Alaska Board of Regents Policies and the appropriate bargaining agreement.